-Establishing certain habits now can allow you to reap the rewards for decades to come.
-So where should you start?
-Financial experts shared with GOBankingRates the top 10 most important money lessons to learn in your 20s.
+Establishing certain habits now can allow you to reap the rewards for decades.
+So, where should you start?
+Financial experts shared with GOBankingRates the top most important money lessons to learn in your 20s.

 1. Start Saving a Percentage of Your Income Now

-Instead of a specific dollar amount, try saving a percentage of your income every month, says Drew Feutz, financial planner and co-founder of Migration Wealth Management.
+Instead of a specific dollar amount, try saving a percentage of your monthly income, says Drew Feutz, financial planner and co-founder of Migration Wealth Management.

 “If you focus on saving a percentage of your income, then your savings rate will remain in a good spot as your income increases,” he said.

-This habit makes it easier to save for big expenses like a car, a down payment for a house or an engagement ring.
+This habit makes saving for big expenses like a car, a down payment for a house or an engagement ring easier.

 2. Live Below Your Means

-To save a percentage of your income, you’ll have to live below your means.
-This is perhaps the most important financial habit to implement while young, according to Feutz.
+You’ll have to live below your means to save a percentage of your income.
+According to Feutz, this is the most important financial habit to implement while young.